cdot/Dive-Club-Resources/DATABASES.md

 ### Using the sensor server for the application database

-When you start the sensor server, it automatically starts a web server that supports unauthenticated GET and POST requests to a file store.
+When you start the included sensor server, it automatically starts a web server that supports unauthenticated GET and POST requests to a file store.
 This can be used as the file database for the app.
 Or you can use any other server that supports unauthenticated GET and POST requests to files in a directory.

 ### Using a WebDAV server as the application database